Enabling Collaboration Between Real-estate Developers and Lenders

 Conceptualizing Draw Requirements

-We defined "Rules or Requirements" by closely mirroring a real-world "draw instruction booklet" created by Lenders.
-I established an interaction pattern where lenders can create a list of required documents, fulfilled by documents uploaded by the Borrower, and custom instructions that need to be acknowledged individually.
+We defined "Rules or Requirements" by closely mirroring a real-world "instruction booklet" created by Lenders to approve loan disbursements.
+I established an interaction pattern to enable Borrowers to add documents and acknowledge custom instructions to help them stay compliant.

 Tracing the Evolution of IA & UI